 How to write a title for a competitor article

-Sounds crazy right?
-But if you're really wanting to gain the trust of readers, putting yourself on the list becomes too self promotional.
-It can have the opposite effect of what you're after and lead readers to take everything with a grain of salt.
+Sounds crazy, right?
+But if you genuinely want to gain the trust of readers, putting yourself on the list becomes too self-promotional.
+It can have the opposite effect of what you're after and cause readers to roll their eyes and take everything you say with a grain of salt.

-So here's some ways you can write a title that will garner SEO traffic for people searching "Best [insert service/locations served here]."
+So here are some ways you can write a title that will garner SEO traffic for people searching "Best [insert service/locations served here]."

 How to write an introductory paragraph for a competitor article

 Your company is not going to be on your best list.
 However, that doesn't mean that you can't inform the reader why you're not putting yourself on the list.
 One of the best ways to do this is to write an intro that establishes industry thought-leadership and your company's pursuit of making consumers well-informed buyers.